-Regardless of whether you’re living out of an RV camper, towable camper trailer, conversion van, or even a class A motorhome, you will undoubtedly come across a need for more camper storage space if you haven’t already.
+Regardless of whether you’re living out of a Motorhome camper, towable camper trailer, conversion van, or even a class A motorhome, you will undoubtedly come across a need for more camper storage space if you haven’t already.
 However, getting the most storage space out of your camper requires creativity, and calls for a bit of planning ahead and getting organised.
 But once you get the hang of it, your overall motorhome experience will become much more pleasant.

 It doesn’t matter whether you go on motorhome trips from time to time or live in your camper full-time.
 You need to know how to store your items and load them correctly; otherwise, looking for things you need will be a nightmare!
 But don’t worry.
 In this article, we will share with you some of our top campervan storage ideas and useful hacks.
 Hopefully, they will open up new possibilities to you and inspire you to create your own campervan storage solutions based on the kind of motorhome you own and the specific needs you have.

 Motorhome Wardrobe Storage Ideas

 You will find space for clothes in your motorhome extremely limited.
 However, you can get the most of it with a couple of handy storage ideas.
 Here’s what you should consider doing:

 Keep your shoes in one place.
 You can put them in a plastic container and place the container under your bed or your seating area.

 Another idea is to place a shoe organiser inside your wardrobe/cupboard door.
 You don’t have to put shoes in it if you don’t want to.
 It also works as a great storage space for socks, beanies, gloves, underwear, scarves, and other foldable clothes.

 - Use mesh bags for underwear and socks.
 Mesh bags will fit into any space available, and they’re perfect for foldable items such as socks or undergarments.

 - Install storage units on the backs of any doors.
 They come in handy, especially if you don’t have space to install a shelf.